Brett-Tanner/Journal/2024/Feb_24.md

 #### Courses

+- [] Since Writers can't immediately send new lessons/edits live, policy will need to stop them interacting with CourseLessons
 - Course price is per student, so need an easy way to calculate that
 - Needs to have a week from on the plan so they can't see stuff from before the week they started paying
 - [] Only show a month in advance of lessons by default as its paid by month